Advertiser Disclosure

 Check Licensing

-Confirm that your solar installer is properly licensed.
-This helps ensure that the work is done correctly using current installation best practices.
-While electricians and plumbers in Colorado have state-issued licenses from the Colorado Electrical Board or Colorado State Plumbing Board, the state's unique home-rule structure means counties and cities can issue their own solar professional if they choose.
+Hiring a licensed solar installer is critical.
+This helps ensure that the work is done properly using current best installation practices.
+While electricians and plumbers in Colorado have state-issued licenses from the Colorado Electrical Board or Colorado State Plumbing Board, it's up to counties and cities to issue their own solar professional if they choose.

 Read Customer Reviews

-Check Google Reviews, the Better Business Bureau (BBB), TrustPilot, and other review sites to see what past customers have to say about local solar companies.
-Detailed reviews on these platforms can help you assess a provider's reliability and customer service.
-Stay away from providers with few or mainly poor reviews.
+Check consumer review platforms like Google Reviews, the Better Business Bureau (BBB), and TrustPilot to see customer feedback about local solar companies.
+Detailed reviews can help you assess a company's reliability and customer service.
+Use caution with providers that have hardly any reviews or mostly negative ones.

 Compare Multiple Quotes